-- On a clean surface with a sharp knife, slice loin open horizontally to achieve one large, flat piece of meat.
+- On a clean surface with a sharp knife, slice pork loin open horizontally to achieve one large, flat piece of meat.
 Sprinkle with a few drops of water, cover with plastic wrap and pound to ¼-inch thickness with a mallet or bottom of a heavy pan.

-- Roll loin tightly, long end to long end, and secure with twine, tucking in the ends to prevent filling from spilling out.
+- Roll loin tightly and secure with twine, tucking in the ends of the loin to prevent filling from spilling out.
 If using a tenderloin, roll from one of the long ends.

-- Let the meat rest covered loosely with foil for 10 minutes.
-Slice into inch-thick pieces, and serve drizzled with olive oil.
+- Let the meat rest covered loosely with foil for 10-15 minutes before serving.